cs161-staff/textbook/index.md

 ## Corrections

-As of the Fall 2024 semester, these lecture notes are still being actively maintained and updated.
+As of the Fall 2024 semester, this textbook are still being actively maintained and updated.

 If you see any parts that needs to be corrected, please email [Wesley Zheng](mailto:wzheng0302@berkeley.edu).